2024 Wimbledon Championship Tennis Betting Odds

 Tennis Betting Bonus

 Favorites have historically dominated Wimbledon.
-The Gentlemen’s side of the draw has seen just four winners since 2003, and the Williams sisters reigned on the Ladies side winning 12 titles in 17 years between 2000 and 2016.
-With both Venus and Serena Williams aging out, the Ladies' side has been up for grabs with six different winners over the last six tournaments.
+The Gentlemen’s side of the draw had seen just four winners since 2003 until Alcaraz broke through for his first Wimbledon title in 2023.
+And the Williams sisters reigned on the Ladies side winning 12 titles in 17 years between 2000 and 2016.
+With both Venus and Serena Williams aging out, the Ladies side has been up for grabs with seven different winners over the last seven tournaments.

 Most Career Men's Wins